 SPACE HEATING DHW HEATING TABS If the MASTER TYPE is set to COMBINATION, or the DHW BOILER? setting is set to LOCAL or COMBINATION, the MODULAR BOILER SET is duplicated for each PID.
 Select SPACE HEATING to set the ADD, SHED, MODULATE, and MOD MAX values for the space heating PID.
 Then select DHW HEATING to set the ADD, SHED, MODULATE, and MOD MAX values for the DHW heating PID.
 ADD BOILER DELAY 10 Minutes 0 - 60 Minutes This is the delay time in 30sec intervals, before starting a new boiler.
 Boiler #1 is started immediately after a call for heat.
-If a second boiler needs to start, the ADD BOILER DELAY will need to expire.
-The Add Boiler Delay is adjustable for each added boiler.
-It can be varied for each individual boiler for specific control schemes.
-Selecting the 3 dots will open the variable delay settings menu.
+If a second boiler needs to start, the ADD BOILER DELAY will need to expire before starting.
 SHED BOILER DELAY 2 Minutes 0 - 15 Minutes This is the delay time in 30 second intervals, before stopping a boiler.
 A boiler is stopped immediately when the top of the heat band is exceeded.
 If a second boiler needs to stop, the SHEDBOILER DELAY will need to expire before stopping.
 MODULATE DELAY TIME 10 Seconds 0 - 60 Minutes This is the time the boiler remains in min-fire before it relinquishes control to the modulation % signal.
 MODULATION MAXIMUM - (LAST FIRE) 70% (25 - 100%) This value represents the maximum % of input on the boilers if all the available boilers are not firing.
-Once all boilers are firing, this clamp is removed, and all boilers are allowed to modulate up to 100%.
+Once all boilers are firing, this clamp is removed and all boilers are allowed to modulate up to 100%.
 When this value is limiting the input an '' is displayed and the "INPUT CLAMP" message is displayed in the STATUS screen.
-This value is derived by multiplying twice the minimum fire rate of the boiler with the least turndown (2 turndown (20% 5:1, 25% 4:1, 33% 3:1)).
+This value is derived by: multiplying twice the minimum fire rate of the boiler with the least turndown (2 turndown (20% 5:1, 25% 4:1, 33% 3:1)).
 In mixed boiler size configurations, more than (2) boilers in a system, or when "bumps" in the temperature occur as boilers are added and subtracted, this value may need adjustment.
 The adjustments will help produce smooth temperature control when each boiler is started and stopped.
 This method ensures that, once a new boiler starts to fire, and holds its fire rate at the minimum setting, it does not add its BTU output to a boiler already firing at 100%.
-The boilers cannot be fired starting @ 0% but start at a minimum (example: 20%) and introduce a minimum amount of BTUs into the system.
-Section: SETUP & OPERATION The MOD MAX value is also applied when using the AA terminal for High Fire and when using the 4-20mA input for direct modulation.
+The boilers cannot be fired starting @ 0%, but start at a minimum (example: 20%) and introduce a minimum amount of BTUs into the system.
+Section: SETUP & OPERATION The MOD MAX value is also applied when using the AA terminal for High Fire and when using the 4-20 mA input for direct modulation.
 When these demands for heat are used, the maximum modulation the boiler can obtain when first starting is equal to the; ADVANCED SETUP: MODULAR BOILER SET: MOD MAX - LAST FIRE:.
+The timer value ADVANCED SETUP: MODULAR BOILER SET: WOD MAX - LAST FIRE:.
 The timer value ADVANCED SETUP: MODULAR BOILER SET: ADD BOILER DELAY is used in conjunction to limit the modulation for this amount of time.
 Once the boiler has fired and the ADD BOILER DELAY time expires, the full modulation is available.
 This change is a protective means for extending the life of the heat exchanger which may consistently be exposed to thermal stress.
 RELEASE MODULATION MAXIMUM (DHW ONLY) YES YES/NO In the DHW Heating tab, if set to Yes, the modulation % will not exceed the MODULATION MAXIMUM set in the MODULATION MAXIMUM - (LAST FIRE) setting.